blacksmith-infosec/risk-assessments/README.md

 - Certificates: `crt.sh` JSON output
 - Security headers: BEST-EFFORT HEAD request (often blocked by CORS); fallback to manual link

+**Note on CORS Proxy:** The security headers scanner uses a third-party CORS proxy (corsproxy.io) to access publicly available data from securityheaders.com.
+This is safe because:
+- All data being proxied is publicly accessible
+- No sensitive or private information is transmitted
+- The data is read-only security header analysis
+- If you prefer, you can self-host a CORS proxy or disable this scanner

 Limitations (static environment):
 - Cannot reliably read cross-origin full response headers (CORS)
 - Cannot perform breach queries against HIBP without API key + backend proxy